 Finally, we note that while property testing algorithms are decision algorithms, in many cases they can be transformed into optimization algorithms that actually construct approximate solutions.
 To illustrate this, consider the two aforementioned properties, which we refer to as ρ -Clique and ρ -Cut.
 For the first property, suppose the graph has a clique of size at least ρn .
-Then, building on the testing algorithm, it is possible to obtain (with high probability), in time that grows only linearly in n, a subset of ρn vertices that is close to being a clique.
+Then, building on the testing algorithm, it is possible to obtain (with high probability (w.h.p.)), in time that grows only linearly in n, a subset of ρn vertices that is close to being a clique.
 (That is, the number of missing edges between pairs of vertices in the subset is at most εn^2 .)
-Similarly, for the second property, if the graph has a cut of size at least $(\rho - \epsilon)n^2$.
-In both cases the dependence on $1/\epsilon$ in the running time is exponential (whereas a polynomial dependence cannot be obtained unless $\mathcal{P} = \mathcal{N}\mathcal{P}$).
+Similarly, for the second property, if the graph has a cut of size at least ρn^2 , then it is possible to obtain (w.h.p.), in time linear in n, a cut of size at least $(\rho - \epsilon)n^2$.
+In both cases the dependence on $1/\epsilon$ in the running time is exponential (whereas a polynomial dependence cannot be obtained unless $\mathcal{P} = \mathcal{NP}$).